 - Storage optimized

-If you look at how Amazon describes an instance, it’s always with the family name first, a generation, a period and then a size.
-For example, c5.large means that the instance belongs to the C family, it’s the fifth generation and its size is large.
+Amazon describes an instance with the instance type first, then size.
+For example, c5.large means that the instance belongs to the C5 instance type (which is in the compute optimized family).
+You can infer it’s a fifth-generation type and its size is large.

 Let’s run through a brief overview of the various EC2 instances families.